Sayyed77/cs3sayyed42-webdevelopment/README.md

 Day 2 of Web Development folder includes:
 1. Javascript Introduction
 2. Making use of Inspection features
+3. Developing Database backend for Python and HTML
-3. Example of above programs
+4. Example of above programs